The

 Console Mode

 Phantom now has a console mode.
-Phantom commands can by
+Phantom commands

 Phantom Target Application